JingyuanYY/EmoEdit/Readme.md

 </p>

 ### Training

+Since we have modified the structure of the training set, directly using our EmoEditSet may result in incompatibility with their dataset.
+You can adapt to different dataset structures by modifying how the `origin_image_path` variable is retrieved in the `scripts/dataset.py` file.

 You need to update the model and dataset paths in the code to your own locations.
 I have marked all the potential spots requiring modification with `TODO` annotations to make it easier for you to identify and adjust them.